-But they can do much more, and NOT just for the listing agent.
+“Just listed” cards are beautiful marketing tools, and NOT just for the listing agent.

 By letting homeowners know that marketing a home means marketing a neighborhood along with it, so their neighborhood is already being promoted – and attracting interested buyers.

 By reminding them that just because a potential buyer is interested in a neighborhood, it doesn’t mean that the currently listed house will fill his or her needs.
 They’re apt to be looking around, hoping to find a more suitable home in the same neighborhood.
+Those buyers hope someone will do something to generate more new listings – so they can find the home they want.

 “Under contract” and “Just sold” cards remind those homeowners that there really are buyers interested in their neighborhood.